 - Open a web browser and navigate to

-to see your application running in a Docker container.
+http://localhost:8080to see your application running in a Docker container.

 Creating a Docker image in Visual Studio is a straightforward process thanks to the built-in Docker support.
 By following the steps outlined in this guide, you can easily containerize your applications and ensure they run consistently across different environments.
 Docker and Visual Studio together provide a powerful combination for modern application development.